capybaralet/SpeechSynthesis/README.md

 You must use my version of mlp.py (not pylearn2's).
 My code should be compatible with pylearn2 once/if this PR is accepted: https://github.com/lisa-lab/pylearn2/pull/715

+You also need the bleeding edge version of Theano.

 Both mlp.py and timitlong.py should be in the same directory as the scripts that run experiments.